wavemotion-dave/MicroDS/README.md

 * 4K Internal RAM + 16K External Expansion RAM for 20K total (+128 byte CPU RAM).
 * Optional memory expansion to 32K in machine configuration.
 * Optional emulation of the MCX-128 peripheral with MCXBASIC 2.1
-* Cassette (.c10) support for loading games and programs.
+* Cassette (.C10) support for loading games and programs.
 * Save/Load Game State (one slot).
+* CPU Speed overclock up to 130% to speed up some of the older BASIC programs.
 * LCD Screen Swap (press and hold L+R+X during gameplay).
 * LCD Screen snapshot - (press and hold L+R+Y during gameplay and the .png file will be written to the SD card).
 * Virtual keyboard stylized to the MC-10 with the ability to map any keyboard key to DS buttons.